Transform the shape and appearance of your breasts

 Breast reduction surgery is designed to reduce the size and weight of the breasts and to reshape and uplift the breasts.

 Dr Margaret Anderson will discuss all the options available to you, depending on the look that you are trying to achieve, your lifestyle, personal preferences and what is suitable for your shape and build.
-Dr Anderson will assess your reasons for surgery and create a personalised treatment plan for you.

 To find out more about our breast reduction procedure please contact us or download our FREE information pack.